Covid-19: Confusion over Dublin’s status under new pandemic plan

 Domestic travel

-NPHET’s recommendation last week for a tightening of the rules on household visits, and for “wet” pubs to stay closed, was included in the framework plan launched on Tuesday, but the situation has worsened considerably since then.
+NPHET’s recommendation last week for a tightening of the rules on household visits, and for “wet” pubs to stay closed, was included in the framework plan, but the situation has worsened considerably since then.

 Officials regard the situation in the country as precarious, given the upward trajectory of cases and the high levels of community transmission.